Title of Artwork: Versus

-Mentee Artist - Kathryn Blair
+Artist: Craig Le Blanc (The White Studio), Mentee Artist - Kathryn Blair

 Versus is an artwork that derives from the necessity to embody opposition.
 The intention of Versus is not to generate a sense of division or combativeness, but to identify the nature of sporting endeavours in a distilled, engaging, and iconic manner.
 The duty was to characterize the essence of competition representing a spectrum of sports, traditions, cultures and genders.

 The solution was a large format steel sculpture, an abbreviation of the term versus.
 This work speaks to the idea of opposing a competitor, or of challenging oneself within a team framework.
-Although the work reads as amusing or a localized concept such as one team versus another, the notion is applicable to larger conversations pertaining to global, social and economic dialogues.
+Although the work reads as an amusing or localized concept such as one team versus another, the notion is applicable to larger conversations pertaining to global, social and economic dialogues.

 The White Studio’s Craig Le Blanc is a Calgary-based artist who has exhibited extensively throughout Canada as well as the United States and Europe.
 Upon receiving a BFA in painting and sculpture from the Nova Scotia College of Art and Design, Craig embarked upon a fifteen year professional career within the field of Industrial Design and Architecture.
 He is known for applying contemporary manufacturing techniques in support of, or in place of, traditional analog methodologies and mediums in the creation of art objects, and has spent the past decade creating highly refined sculptures and installations via the regeneration of common objects and iconography.
 His 2011 public art installation Henri was recently recognized by the Americans for the Arts Public Art Network’s Year in Review as one of North America’s top public art pieces for 2011. www.craigleblanc.com